sondreb/sondreb.com/pages/index.md

 <h3>What I can do</h3>

 <p class="margin">
-My extensive work experience have given me a broad range of skills, and I'm comfortable with working with most technologies and programming languages.
+My extensive work experience has given me a broad range of skills, and I'm comfortable with working with most technologies and programming languages.
 I'm a quick learner, and I'm always eager to learn new things.
 </p>

 <p class="margin">
 My years of experience contains technology, languages and software that doesn't even exists anymore.
 What matters most is the ability to adapt and learn new skills.
-Here are my current list of prefered technologies (languages, software, technology, patterns) that I enjoy working with recently:
+Here is my current list of preferred technologies (languages, software, technology, patterns) that I enjoy working with recently:
 </p>

 <p class="margin tech">